This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 VHIT is not a good way to evaluate an unknown source of dizziness, or for that matter as a screening test for dizziness, because it is sensitive to just a few uncommon conditions.
 A broader test such as VENG or rotatory chair is much more rational.

 This device looks as if it should be easy, but it can be very difficult to get it right.
 The frames of the Interacoustic device need to be very tight.
-While the ICS device is easier to secure to the head, certain types of faces seem to result in left-right asymmetry in VOR gain.
+While the ICS/GNO device is easier to secure to the head, certain types of faces (with smaller noses) seem to result in left-right asymmetry in VOR gain.
+This can be as much as 20%.

 For all devices, the head has to be moved in the right direction, right speed, and with little wobble at the end.
 One cannot hold onto the goggles by their frame or their straps.
 Any of these errors make the procedure useless.
 We think that one should plan to be "trained" for several sessions over a month -- ideally, about 4 1-hour sessions, for most to learn how to do the VHIT.

 The Micromedical VHIT uses two cameras placed within the same goggles as their VENG system.
-The heavy goggle limits the acceleration that one can apply.
+The heavy goggle limits the acceleration that one can apply, and thus limits the utility.

 The Synapsis device is very different in that there is nothing attached to the head -- it is perhaps best to test small children as otherwise the performance degradation would be unacceptable.
 We have not had any direct experience with the Micromedical or Synapsis implementations of the VHIT.